cloudfoundry/cf-for-k8s/docs/deploy.md

    1. Generate certificates for the above domains and paste them in `crt`, `key`, `ca` values
       - **IMPORTANT** Your certificates must include a subject alternative name entry for the internal `*.cf-system.svc.cluster.local` domain in addition to your chosen external domain.

-1. Configure an external app registry:
+1. Provide your credentials to an external app registry:

       1. To configure Dockerhub.com, add the following registry config block to the end of `cf-values.yml` file: